 Q: The team I work on is not getting along; team members are engaging in behaviors prohibited by the Respectful Workplace policy including shouting during meetings, using obscenities, spreading rumors about each other, and ignoring or constantly interrupting each other during planning meetings.
 I really just want to work out the issues and get the team working together.
-Are there other options besides HR-ER or the ECP for assistance?
+Are there other options besides HR-ER or the ECP program for assistance?

-A: Yes, the OMBUDS Office is a confidential, informal and off-the-record resource for the workforce, which assists in the resolution of disputes between employees or between employees and managers.
+A: Yes, the OMBUDS Office is a confidential, informal and off-the record resource for the workforce, which assists in the resolution of disputes between employees or between employees and managers.
 However, reporting a concern to OMBUDS does not constitute notice to the Laboratory of concerns.

-- Office of Diversity and Strategic Staffing (ODSS) (505) 667-2602 - HR-Employee Relations (505) 667-8730 - Employee Concerns Program 24-Hour Hotline (844) 537-9524, ecp@lanl.gov; - EA-Ethics Group (505) 667-7506; MS D449 - OMBUDS Office (505) 665-2837, Anonymous Helpline (505) 667-9370, ombuds@lanl.gov - PD712, Equal Employment Opportunity, Affirmative Action, and Diversity - P721-1, Respectful Workplace and Prohibition against Harassment
+- Workforce Engagement Office, HR-DO (505) 667-2602 - Human Resources-Employee Relations (505) 667-8730 - Employee Concerns Program 24 hour-Hotline (844) 537-9524; www.lanl.ethicspoint.com; ecp@lanl.gov - EA-Ethics Group (505) 667-7506; MS D449 - OMBUDS Office (505) 665-2837, Anonymous Helpline (505) 667-9370, ombuds@lanl.gov - PD712, Equal Employment Opportunity, Anti-discrimination and Workforce Engagement - P721-1, Respectful Workplace and Prohibition against Harassment